OpenVisualCloud/Dockerfiles/QAT/README.md

 ### Run Docker Images as Non-Root:

 To run the docker images as a non-root user, you need to create a `qat` group and make your user part of the `qat` group.
-The GID of the `qat` group within the containers **mst** match that of the `qat` group on the host.
+The GID of the `qat` group within the containers **must** match that of the `qat` group on the host.

 ### See Also: